 UI designer, Nagender Rao Savanth, shared screenshots of his design, that gives us a glimpse into what the app is going to look like.
-Testers will have to verify their phone number via SMS and will then be given access to use the payment feature, which is government backed and has been built using India’s Unified Payments Interface (UPI).
-An impressively large list of banks offer the UPI – 71 in total, which include the most popular and widely preferred banks like the State Bank of India, ICICI Bank and HDFC Bank.
+Testers will have to verify their phone number via SMS and will then be given access to use the payment feature, which is government-backed and has been built using India’s Unified Payments Interface (UPI).
+An impressively large list of banks offers the UPI – 71 in total, which includes the most popular and widely preferred banks like the State Bank of India, ICICI Bank, and HDFC Bank.
 This encompasses almost every person with a bank account in India.

 — WABetaInfo (@WABetaInfo) February 8, 2018